 If you’re growing lantana in colder climates, then you’ll need to overwinter the plant indoors.
 Remove the plant from the garden, and plant it in a pot.
 Leave the pot in a cold, dark area of your home, and spread mulch over the top of the plant, leaving the crown exposed.

-What Soil Types for Lantana?
+Lantana Soil Types

 Lantana grows well in most soil types.
 However, the plant prefers soils that offer excellent drainage and plenty of nutrients to help it flower.
 For best results during the flowering season, plant your lantana in slightly acidic soils.